-Heat the 200g sugar in a small pot with the glucose, 60ml of water and the matcha.
-Bring this to the boil and cook until the mixture reaches 127C on a sugar thermometer (9 – 10 minutes).
+Heat the 200g of sugar in a small pot with the glucose, 60 ml of water and the matcha.
+Bring this to a boil and cook until the mixture reaches 127C on a sugar thermometer (9 – 10 minutes).

 Tip this into the lined cake tin and spread the mixture evenly with a palette knife.
 Allow to set at room temperature (+- 5 hours) – or leave overnight.

-Mix the icing sugar and corn flour and sift half of this onto a large tray.
+Mix the icing sugar and cornflour and sift half of this onto a large tray.
 Tip the marshmallow onto the dusted tray and peel off the baking paper.
-Dust the top with the remaining icing sugar and corn flour.
-Cut the into strips
+Dust the top with the remaining icing sugar and cornflour.
+Cut them into strips